distri/require/test/require.coffee.md

       it "should be able to generate a package wrapper", -> assert require('/main').executePackageWrapper(PACKAGE)

+      it "should be able to execute code in the package context", -> assert require('/main').packageWrapper(PACKAGE, "my_codezz")

     describe "module context", ->
       it "should know __dirname", ->
         assert.equal "test", __dirname